auth0/lock/README.md

 });
 ```

-Will cause the Lock to show the message _The code has been sent to someone@auth0.com_ when asking for the verification code to a user that entered the email _someone@auth0.com_.
+Will cause the Lock to show the message _"The code has been sent to someone@auth0.com"_ when asking for the verification code to a user that entered the email _"someone@auth0.com"_.

-You can check the [source code](src/dicts/dicts.js) to see the actual dictionaries used by the Lock.
+You can check the [source code](src/dict/dicts.js) to see the actual dictionaries used by the Lock.

 ### Callbacks and Errors